Connor-Frazier/Robotics-Sound-Mapping/README.md

 ## Set up
 0. The easiest way (and therefore the recommended set up process) is to clone [this repo](https://github.com/nbock/cs5335-nm/tree/linefollow), make, and execute world.sh.
 1. Make a world.
-This plugin has an [example world](https://github.com/nbock/cs5335-nm/blob/linefollow/worlds/line.world) using the microphone and a tankbot.
+This plugin has an [example world](https://github.com/nbock/cs5335-nm/blob/linefollow/worlds/line.world) using the line follower and a tankbot.
 There is also a [startup script](https://github.com/nbock/cs5335-nm/blob/linefollow/world.sh) for that world.\
     a.
 If you want to use the example world, it's probably easiest to clone the entire repo and make from the parent directory.
 Then you can call `./world.sh` and the world will load.

 2. If you chose to make your own world, load your models for a car or tankbot or whatever vehicle into the world.